cranti/mric-audits/README.md

     - Defaults in ETLAuditGraphs.m
     - pythonDir and defaults in AuditQuery.m
     - pythonDir and baseResultsDir in weeklyCheck.m
++ Make sure simplejson module has been installed, or that the package is saved in QueryTools/
 + (Optional) Use testQueryTools.m to validate scripts in QueryTools/

 **To make this script compatible with MATLAB2012:**
 + Replace strsplit with strsplit\_CR in ReadInQuery.m and AuditQuery.m